-When you consider how complex the financial markets are relative to chess, and also how far computers have come in the last 20 years, you have to wonder for how long the human fund manager will remain in business given their competition gets more powerful each passing year.
+When you consider how complex the financial markets are relative to chess and how far computers have come in the last 20 years, you have to wonder how long the human fund manager will remain in business, given their competition gets more powerful each passing year.

 Lessons to learn

 The key points to take away from this are:

 Even if you could outperform the market but still fell short of your objectives – would you consider that a success?